KylerAlexande/GTO-6-Max-Poker-Trainer-/README.md

   UTG open and a BTN open are treated the same when deciding whether to call/3-bet/fold.
 Real ranges should be tighter facing an earlier position.
 - Only 6-max cash, 100bb is modeled — no full ring, no tournament stack depths.
-- `window.storage` (used for persistence) is a Claude Artifacts feature.
-If you host this on GitHub Pages outside of Claude, replace those calls with `localStorage` or a small backend if you want progress to persist.

 ## Running locally